The “Hope” of the Hopeless

 Between shots of the approaching Death Star and the fired upon X-wing fighters, the sense that the Rebels are in for the fight of their lives never lets up.
 This whole episode places movie audiences smack-dab in the middle of the action, as if instead of outer space the U.S. Pacific Fleet (which, by the way, the Star Destroyers closely resemble) were on hand to swat away those annoying Japanese Zeros (except in this case, the fleet is represented by the bad-guy Empire, with the good guys being the Zeros).
 Battle cruisers, single engine jobs, high-speed chases, downed space-crafts, direct hits — all the heavy FX artillery has been brought out to bring the first part of Lucas’ story to a satisfactory finish.

 Despite Vader’s deadly aim and his success at picking off one X-wing fighter after another (in the mode of World War I’s infamous air ace, the Red Baron), the Dark Lord is no match for the Force (or for Obi-Wan’s disembodied advice to the wet-behind-the-goggles Luke), along with Han Solo’s last-minute riding to the rescue.
-Finding the Death Star’s weak point, Luke launches a full-scale attack just as the battle station is locked and loaded.
+Finding the Death Star’s weak spot, Luke launches a full-scale attack just as the battle station is locked and loaded.
 The end result: Kablooey!!!

 But most important of all, both Luke Skywalker and Han Solo are reunited as friends who save the day.
 Han gets a chance to redeem himself in the eyes of his comrades (and the gorgeously bedecked Princess Leia) in the Throne Room sequence.
 This is especially significant, since it appeared to everyone that Solo was about to abandon the Rebel’s cause by taking the reward money and run.
 Ta-dum!!!!